FlorenceHapgood/Javascript-JamesBond/README.md

 # Javascript-Quiz-App

-A project I did after Makers: a simple James Bond Quiz written in Javascript, with Cypress feature testing
+A project I did after Makers: a simple James Bond quiz written in Javascript, with Cypress feature testing

 ## Goal